-Statement stmt = con.createStatement(ResultSet.TYPE\SCROLL\SENSITIVE, ResultSet.CONCUR\READ\ONLY); ResultSet srs = stmt.executeQuery("....");
+Statement stmt = con.createStatement(ResultSet.TYPE\SCROLL\SENSITIVE, ResultSet.CONCUR\READ\ONLY); ResultSet srs = stmt.executeOuery(".....");

-The first argument is one of three constants added to the ResultSet API to indicate the type of a ResultSet object: TYPE\FORWARD\ONLY, TYPE\SCROLL\INSENSITIVE, and TYPE\SCROLL\SENSITIVE.
-The second argument is one of two ResultSet constants for specifying whether a result set is read-only or updatable: CONCUR\READ\ONLY and CONCUR\UPDATABLE.
-If you do not specify any constants for the type and updatability of a ResultSet object, you will automatically get one that is TYPE\FORWARD\ONLY and CONCUR\READ\ONLY.
+The first argument is one of three constants added to the ResultSet API to indicate the type of a ResultSet TYPE\FORWARD\ONLY, object: TYPE\SCROLL\INSENSITIVE, and TYPE SCROLL SENSITIVE.
+The second argument is one of two ResultSet constants for specifying whether result is read-only or updatable: CONCUR READ ONLY CONCUR\UPDATABLE.
+If you do not specify any constants for the type and updatability of a ResultSet object, you will automatically get one that is TYPE FORWARD ONLY and CONCUR READ ONLY.